mholling/las2poly/README.md

 (class 9)
 are discarded.

-Output from the program is a polygon file in GeoJSON format, representing all land areas present in the lidar tiles.
+Output from the program is a polygon file in GeoJSON or shapefile format, representing all land areas present in the lidar tiles.
+File format is chosen according to the filename extension: .json for GeoJSON, and .shp for shapefile.

-Polygons conform to OGC standard, with non-self-intersecting rings and anticlockwise exteriors.
+For GeoJSON output, polygons conform to OGC standard, with anticlockwise exteriors and non-self-intersecting rings which may touch at vertices.
+For shapefile output, polygons conform to ESRI standard, with clockwise exteriors and non-touching rings which may self-intersect at vertices.

 A single
 **--width**